heavyai/heavydb/docs/mapd-guide/installation.rst

 Xorg and NVIDIA GPU Driver Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CUDA-enabled installations of MapD depend on ``libcuda``, which is
+CUDA-enabled installations of MapD Core depend on ``libcuda``, which is
 provided by the NVIDIA GPU Drivers and NVIDIA CUDA Toolkit.
 The backend
-rendering feature of MapD additionally requires a working installation
+rendering feature of MapD Core additionally requires a working installation
 of Xorg.

 The NVIDIA CUDA Toolkit, which includes the NVIDIA GPU drivers, is